openstreams/wflow/doc/installation.rst

 Windows
 -------
+We recommend installing Anaconda and install the required packages using the conda tool.

 Linux
 -----

-Although you can get everything with the python packages bundled with most linux distributions (CentOS, Ubuntu, etc) we have found that the easiest wasy is to install the linux version of Anaconda and use the conda tool to install all requirements apart from pcraster which has to ben install by hand.
+Although you can get everything with the python packages bundled with most linux distributions (CentOS, Ubuntu, etc) we have found that the easiest way is to install the linux version of Anaconda and use the conda tool to install all requirements apart from pcraster which has to ben install manually.

 OSX
 ---
 Unfortunately there is not pcraster build for osx yet.
-If anybody want to pick this up please let the guys at pcraster.eu know!
+If anybody wants to pick this up please let the guys at pcraster.eu know!